ErikPlachta/PowerShell-Set-AudioLevel/README.md

         Using PowerShell to create a COM Object of the type Windows Shell.
 Then running Windows Shell function function SendKeys() with the parameters `[char]173`, `[char]174`, or `[char]175`.

     .PARAMETER Level
-        The desired volume level as a percentage (0-100).
+        The desired volume level as a whole number (0-100).

     .EXAMPLE
-        # Set Audio Level to a target percentage
+        # Set Audio Level to a target percentage.
         Set-AudioLevel -Volume 60

         # Mute Audio